alpinelab/docker-ruby-dev/RECIPES.md

         - postgres
     ```

-You can now start PGAdmin using the usual command `docker-compose up pgadmin` then access it on http://localhost:5050 🐘 (from where you can configure it to connect to the PostgreSQL server on host `postgres` with user `postgres` and no password).
+You can now start PGAdmin using the usual command `docker compose up pgadmin` then access it on http://localhost:5050 🐘 (from where you can configure it to connect to the PostgreSQL server on host `postgres` with user `postgres` and no password).

 ### Using MailCatcher